Azivast/1DV533/README.md

-# 21HT-1DV533
+# 1DV533
-Code related to c++ studies.
-This repository is for my own private use only and should *not* be public.
-If it is please contact me.
-Contains my approach for practical assigments and learning projects.
+My approach for practical assigments and learning projects in the course 'Structured programming with C++' at Linneaus University, 2022